Alphapanther845/-Emplay-assignment/README.md

 The script uses regex patterns to extract key fields, including bid number, title, due date, and others.
 If regex fails to find certain fields, spaCy NLP is used as a fallback to extract additional information such as dates and organization names.

 If you need to add or modify fields, you can update the `PATTERNS` dictionary to include new or adjusted regular expressions.

+## Testing
+The script has been tested with various RFP documents to ensure reliable extraction.
+Unit tests are planned for future iterations.

+## Future Improvements
+- Enhance regex patterns for better accuracy
+- Add support for more document formats (e.g., DOC, DOCX)
+- Implement batch processing capabilities
+- Create a web interface for easier file uploads
+- Add comprehensive unit testing
+- Implement logging for better debugging
+- Add validation for extracted data

 ## Troubleshooting